STKarunasena/STKarunasena/ReadMe.md

 ### Hi there, I'm Sandalu Karunasena 👋

 ## I'm a student, Developer, and Teacher!!
+I am a very passionate individual who is willing to
+pursue computer science and learn new technologies while actively involve in the industry to gain experience and become a professional.
+I believe in inspiring others through my actions and living my life to the fullest

 ### Connect with me: